The Eagle (2011 film): Plot

-The two flee south in an effort to reach Hadrian's Wall, with the Seal People in pursuit.
+The two flee south in an effort to reach Hadrian's Wall, with the chief's son, the Seal Prince, in pursuit.
 Marcus, slowed by his old battle wound, orders Esca to take the eagle back to Roman territory and even grants the reluctant slave his freedom.
 Freed, Esca still refuses to abandon his friend and instead heads out to look for help.
 He returns with the survivors of the Ninth Legion just as the Seal People catch up with them.
 Guern reveals to Marcus that he saw Marcus's father die.
 He assures Marcus that his father was not a coward and fought to the end.
 The legionaries, wishing to redeem themselves, accept Aquila as their commander and prepare to defend the eagle standard.
-As an example to those who would betray their people, the Seal prince kills his young son in front of Esca, Marcus, and the legionaries.
+As an example to those who would betray their people, the Seal prince kills his own son in front of Esca, Marcus, and the legionaries.
 He then orders his warriors to attack.
 A battle ensues, in which all the Seal warriors are killed, along with most of the Ninth Legion soldiers, including Guern.
 Marcus kills the Seal prince by drowning him in the river.
 With the enemy defeated, the bodies of both Britons and Romans are laid out by the victors.
 As Marcus commends their valour, he lights a funeral pyre for Guern.
 As Guern is cremated, Marcus, Esca and the few survivors of the Ninth return to Roman territory, where Aquila delivers the eagle to the astonished governor in Londinium.
 There is some talk of the Ninth Legion being reformed with Marcus as its commander.
 But when Marcus and Esca wonder what they will do next, Marcus leaves the decision to Esca.

 Alternative ending

-An alternative ending is featured in the DVD.
+An alternative ending is featured in the home media release.
 Marcus decides to burn the eagle standard on the altar where the final battle occurred, instead of delivering it to the Roman governor.
 He tells Esca that he does this because the eagle belongs to the men who fought for it.
 Marcus and Esca are then shown approaching Hadrian's Wall on foot and talking about their plans for the future.